 Google released a major algorithm update called the “User Experience Update” in June 2021.
 This update penalizes websites that don’t pass the Core Web Vitals assessment.

-If your site is slow and poorly optimized, you’ll find over time that you receive less traffic.
+If your site is slow and poorly optimized, you’ll find that you receive less traffic over time.

 Google rarely reveals anything about how they rank websites.
 However, their recent announcement regarding Core Web Vitals is an exception to that rule.
 They’ve clearly stated that websites that pass the Core Web Vitals will rank higher in the search results.